RedHatQE/teflo/docs/users/definitions/provision.rst

 with empty groups.

 You can associate a number of groups to a host in a couple of different ways.
-First is to define your roles in a comma separated string
+First is to define your groups in a comma separated string

 .. literalinclude:: ../../../examples/docs-usage/provision.yml
     :lines: 1-5